mgutz/nanoc3_blog/README.md

 # nanoc3_blog

-This is a customized [nanoc3](http://nanoc.stoneship.org/) blog generator.
+This is a customized [nanoc3](http://nanoc.stoneship.org/) blog site.
 Features:

 1. Uses SASS/HAML for markup.
 2. Uses the filesystem_combined datasource, so a separate .yaml metadata file is not needed for each item.